Trips and Visits

 Many of the children perform in choirs and sports events so we have taken groups to participate in concerts at The Royal Albert Hall, The O2 Arena, Garons Tennis and Leisure Centre, other schools and sporting locations.

 In Year 6, the children spend a week away on a residential trip.
-In recent years they have spent exciting times at Sealyham Activity Centre in the beautiful Pembrokeshire.
-Year 5 children spend three days away at a closer location, for example Danbury.
+Year 5 children spend two to three days away at a closer location, for example Danbury.

 We follow strict guidelines when taking the children off-site and produce risk assessments to protect all concerned.
 All risk assessments, medical and ratio procedures are recorded via the Evolve portal and monitored by Academies Enterprise Trust.
 The children's safety is paramount.